cjcjcjcj05/Aquascape/README.md

-# AquaDesign - Aquascaping Design Platform
+# Aquascape - Advanced Aquascaping Design Platform

 AquaDesign is an advanced aquascaping design platform that enables users to create, visualize, and share custom aquarium layouts with AI-assisted asset generation and intuitive design tools.